 - nimble enough- that includes nothing to prohibit compound backing turns (no tow)

-- powerful enough- ok, build the vehicle towable capable just in case we find something big and want to take it with us
+- powerful enough- ok, build the vehicle tow capable just in case we find something big and want to take it with us

 What RVs did not work for us?
 All trailers, truck campers, class As and class Cs.
 What RVs did work for us?
-Any class B with all wheel drive (AWD) or 4 wheel drive (4WD).
-(Class B RVs are passenger and cargo van conversions where the factory chassis van body is not modified by widening.
-That would transform a class B RV into a class C RV.
-By the way, there is no such thing as a class B+ RV.)
+Any class B with either all wheel drive (AWD) or 4 wheel drive (4WD).

-Now we needed to choose the B vehicle chassis that worked best for us.
+Now we needed to choose the chassis that worked best for us.
 RAM was eliminated because they do not make either an AWD or a 4WD.
-We chose the Ford Transit over the Mercedes Sprinter because 1- the Ford is more serviceable, 2- its’ gasoline engine does not have the problematic diesel exhaust management system, 3- the fuel-cost-per-mile for gasoline is 20% less than for diesel,4- the Ecoboost engine has higher HP and the same torque as diesel but costs several thousands less, and 5- AWD is preferable to 4WD for the roads we will travel.
+We chose the Ford Transit AWD over the Mercedes Sprinter 4WD because 1- the Ford is more serviceable, 2- its’ gasoline engine does not have the problematic diesel exhaust management system, 3- the fuel-cost-per-mile for gasoline is 20% less than for diesel, 4- the Ecoboost engine has higher HP and the same torque as diesel but costs several thousands less, and 5- AWD is preferable to 4WD for the roads we will travel.

 - self sufficient, off-the-grid systems operation- no ‘hookups’ required